patrickbwarren/python3-wall-DFT/README.md

 the interaction between two parallel sheets of particles at unit density, separated by a distance *z*.

-The corresponding grand potential (per unit area) is given by the above expression − μ ∫ ρ(*z*), where μ is the chemical potential.
+The corresponding grand potential (per unit area) is given by subtracting μ ∫ ρ(*z*) from the above expression, where μ is the chemical potential.
 By eliminating μ in favour of the bulk density ρ<sub>b</sub>, and minimising the grand potential, one arrives at the following condition for the density profile in the wall potential,

 * ρ(*z*) = ρ<sub>b</sub> exp[ − *U*<sub>wall</sub>(*z*) − ∫ d*z*'
   Δρ(*z*') U(*z*−*z*') ] ,